cybercongress/cybercongress/blog/other posts/IBC.md

 **Why does cyber need IBC?**

 Cyber can become an oracle of data for other chains.
-Cyber is a decentralized g**gle for provable and relevant answers.
+Cyber is a decentralized google for provable and relevant answers.
 It builds a decentralised knowledge graph, which due to the use of Merkle trees and economic incentives, can easily act as a predictive model for the universe.

 As cyber is planning on indexing and crawling through a vast amount of data, it can easily become an influential computational source of power amongst users.
 A truly decentralized root of computation that can help to validate other chains that build knowledge graphs of their own.
 But, that is by far not it.
 Due to cybers nature of being able to dynamically rank objects, it can become a market for reputation, ranking and even being able to, calculating bandwidth of other chains via the powers of IBC.